 Curriculum

-In order to contribute to this dynamic field, a core knowledge that spans several academic disciplines is necessary.
-The Master’s Degree in Nanotechnology prepares students for this profession with a solid foundation in technical core areas (7 courses), including a project-based laboratory course that trains students on state-of-the-art equipment in Penn’s Singh Center for Nanotechnology’s fabrication and characterization facilities.
-Students choose 3 courses, from a total of 10 courses to complete the degree, on science- or technology-related electives that best match their academic interests and professional goals.
+Students will first develop a core knowledge that spans several academic disciplines such as semiconductor, quantum engineering, nano IoT and energy.
+The Master’s Degree in Nanotechnology prepares students for this profession with a solid foundation in technical core areas (7 courses), including a project-based laboratory course that trains students on state-of-the-art cleanroom and characterization facilities.
+To complete the degree, students choose 3 courses from a total of 10 courses on science- or technology-related electives that best match their academic interests and professional goals.
 Students also attend and present summaries of technical seminars as part of their training.
 Research is optional, and would count as 2 of the 3 elective courses, should students be interested in writing a research thesis.

 Course Requirements